 The seconds indicator on the new Franck Muller USA limited edition Vanguard Racing Skeleton Bill Auberlen starts with double zero at the bottom of the dial, not at the top.
 This layout, while rare on a watch dial, allows seconds to be read from both ends of the seconds hand and echoes the dashboard Auberlen would see while piloting his racecar.

-The watch is the latest Franck Muller model built with Auberlen’s direct input.
-One of America’s most successful racecar drivers, the BMW racing driver Auberlen has won sixty-three races.
+The dial layout is just one of many racer-friendly details that Franck Muller built into the sporty automatic watch.
+The watch is the latest Franck Muller model built with Auberlen’s direct.
+One of America’s most successful racecar drivers, Auberlen has won sixty-three races.

+Another example can be found in Franck Muller’s choice of case materials for the tonneau-shaped 44m by 53.7mm Vanguard watch.
 One version of the watch is built with carbon, the same ultra-light, high-performance material racecar makers utilize.
 Another version features an unusual blue-tinged high-tech composite called Technologie Bleu, which the watchmaker says is created by mixing ‘high purity metals and other exotic elements.’

-Franck Muller offers its Vanguard Racing Skeleton Bill Auberlen in three case materials:rose gold ($34,000), carbon ($27,400) and macro molecular Technologie Bleu ($26,200).
+Franck Muller offers its Vanguard Racing Skeleton Bill Auberlen in three case materials:rose gold ($34,000), carbon ($27,400) and Macro molecular Technologie Bleu ($26,200).